kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/user_docs/guides/ci-integration/1-github-actions.md

 ### 3. Configuration Automatic Update

-After the Github CI process in the application repository is completed, a automatic update configuration CI will be triggered in the repository where the KCL configuration is stored and submitted to the main branch of the `flask demo kcl manifests` repository.
+After the Github CI process in the application repository is completed, a automatic update configuration CI will be triggered in the repository where the KCL configuration is stored and submitted to the main branch of the `flask-demo-kcl-manifests` repository.
 The commit information is as follows

 ![](/img/docs/user_docs/guides/ci-integration/image-auto-update.png)